The Olde Farmhouse Market is an event featuring antique, vintage and other collectible items for sale in the spring and late fall each year.

 When and Where

-In 2023 the Olde Farmhouse Vintage Market ran on the Saturday and Sunday of September 23rd and 24th.
-Saturday hours were from 9:00 am to 4:00 pm and Sunday hours were from 10:00 am to 4:00 pm.
+In 2024 the Olde Farmhouse Vintage Market happens on the Saturday and Sunday of November 16th and 17th.
+Saturday hours are from 9:00 am to 4:00 pm and Sunday hours are from 10:00 am to 4:00 pm.

 Admission Costs

-Admission to the event in September 2023 cost $8 for one day or $10 for the weekend.
-Children under the age of 13 have free admission.
-Parking at the Cloverdale Agriplex is free.
+Admission to the event in November 2024 costs $5 each day.
+Children under the age of 13 are free.
+Parking at the Albion Fairgrounds is also free.

 What to Expect

-You can expect to see over 100 vendors at the market.
-Thousands of collectible vintage items are on sale and shoppers with smiles on their faces and recently-purchased treasures are everywhere.
+You can expect to see dozens of vendors at the market.
+There are typically thousands of collectible vintage items are on sale, and shoppers with smiles on their faces and recently-purchased treasures are everywhere.

-When the event occurs you’ll find everything imaginable that might one day have really been in an old farmhouse.
+At the event you can find anything that could conceivably come from an old farmhouse.
 There are metal lanterns, wooden snowshoes, fine china teacups, vintage kitchen containers, garden decorations, restored wood products and antique furniture.
 There are usually also cute signs, collectible model cars, old-fashioned toys, sports memorabilia and sometimes even sets of antlers.

 Olde Farmhouse Market Video

-To give you an idea of what to expect, below is a short video of scenes of vendor displays at the Olde Farmhouse Vintage Market from the last time we went.
+To give you an idea of what to expect, below is a short video of scenes of vendor displays at the Olde Farmhouse Vintage Market from a few years ago (when it took place at the Tradex Centre in Abbotsford).
 As you’ll see there are all kinds of wonderful items for sale.
 There are vintage toys, fine china, silverware, furniture, vintage sporting goods, antique tools, crystal dinnerware and more!

 Tips & Advice